sarath-chandran-98/mini_project/README.md

 # mini_project
-#text summarization, extraxting the text from a huge document to form small senteces
+#text summarization, extracting the text from a huge document to form small sentences